Anatomy teaching with portable ultrasound to medical students

 Ethical approval was obtained from Faculty of Medical Sciences Ethics Committee, Newcastle University (Reference number - 00537/2012).

-Comparison of positive responses of the medical students in both the year groups
+Responses were received from all the medical students in both year groups (Table 2).

 In the year group 2008- 2009, there was no statistically significant difference seen in students' responses whether or not the line diagram was used.